krazkidd/petcam/README.md

 4. Drop all files into the web root of your server.

-5. Consider adopting a pet.
+5. Consider adopting a pet from a local shelter.